aviatesk/JET.jl/README.md

 +foo('1') # `Char` will be converted to `UInt32`
 ```

-If you apply the diff (i.e. update and save the demo.jl), JET will automatically re-trigger profiling, and this time, won't complain anything:
+If you apply the diff (i.e. update and save the demo.jl), JET will automatically re-trigger analysis, and this time, won't complain anything:

 > `git apply fix-demo.jl.diff`